Coping With Flooding

 After heavy rain and flooding, beaches and other recreational waters can become polluted by sewage, animal wastes, petroleum products, fertilizers and other contaminants.
 Play it safe if you plan to go swimming, canoeing, boating or fishing after heavy rain and flooding.

 - Check with local health authorities on water quality conditions and get updates on Great Lakes beach water quality and more than 100 inland beaches before you go.
-Visit Wisconsin Beach Health for more information.
+Visit About the Wisconsin Beach Health Database for more information.

 - Avoid swimming or other contact with surface water until sufficient time has passed after the heavy rainfall or flooding for water levels to return to normal.
 This may take anywhere from 24 hours to several days or weeks, depending on the severity of flooding.